George Santayana

-George Santayana (born Jorge Agustín Nicolás Ruiz de Santayana y Borrás, December 16, 1863 – September 26, 1952) was a Spanish philosopher, essayist, poet, and novelist.
+George Santayana (born Jorge Agustín Nicolás Ruiz de Santayana y Borrás, December 16, 1863 – September 26, 1952) was a Spanish American philosopher, essayist, poet, and novelist.
 Born in Spain, he moved to the United States at the age of eight.

 As a philosopher, Santayana is known for aphorisms, such as "Those who cannot remember the past are condemned to repeat it", and "Only the dead have seen the end of war", and his definition of beauty as "pleasure objectified".

-Although an atheist, Santayana valued the culture of the Spanish Catholic values, practices, and worldview, in which he was raised.
+Although an atheist, Santayana respected the culture of the Spanish Catholic values, practices, and worldview, in which he was raised.
 As an intellectual, George Santayana was a broad-range cultural critic in several academic disciplines.

 At the age of 48, he left his academic position at Harvard University and permanently returned to Europe; his last will was to be buried in the Spanish Pantheon in the Campo di Verano, Rome.

 Early life

 George Santayana was born on December 16, 1863, in Calle de San Bernardo of Madrid and spent his early childhood in Ávila, Spain.
 His mother Josefina Borrás was the daughter of a Spanish official in the Philippines and he was the only child of her second marriage.
 Josefina Borrás' first husband was George Sturgis, a Boston merchant with the Manila firm Russell & Sturgis.
 She had five children with him; two of them died in infancy.
 She lived in Boston for a few years following her husband's death in 1857; in 1861, she moved with her three surviving children to Madrid.
 There she encountered Agustín Ruiz de Santayana, an old friend from her years in the Philippines.
 They married in 1862.
 A colonial civil servant, Ruiz de Santayana was a painter and minor intellectual.
 The family lived in Madrid and Ávila, and Jorge was born in Spain in 1863.

 In 1869, Josefina Borrás de Santayana returned to Boston with her three Sturgis children, because she had promised her first husband to raise the children in the US.
 She left the six-year-old Jorge with his father in Spain.
 Jorge and his father followed her to Boston in 1872.
 His father, finding neither Boston nor his wife's attitude to his liking, soon returned alone to Ávila, and remained there the rest of his life.
 Jorge did not see him again until he entered Harvard College and began to take his summer vacations in Spain.
 Although Santayana was raised and educated in the United States from the age of eight and identified as an American, he always retained a valid Spanish passport.
 Sometime during this period, his first name Jorge was anglicized to its English equivalent: George.